ArkThis/AHAlodeck/doc/xattr_faq.md

 # FAQs

+  * **xattrs, yeah... right: refresh my memory.
+What /is/ it you're talking about?**

+    Extended attributes, are key/value metadata information stored in the filesystem with your data (right with the data object. like the filename or path).
+    This allows storing information that one usually would love to put in the filename or path, like "title", "creator", "artist", "webpage", "tags", etc - can be stored on any kind of filesystem object.

+    Like all MP3/Movie/Image annotation- and technical-metadata, including hyperlinks, can be stored directly with the data.

+    Independent of the file-format used inside the file object.
+    That is the beauty of `xattrs`.

+    And this is not a hack, it's [an open (POSIX) standard](https://lwn.net/Articles/868505/), and stable as in "this is the engine used for SE (Secure Enterprise) Linux ACLs (Access Control Lists)".

+    Which is sysadmin-speak for: `xattrs` are designed and supported to be used for reliable key/value store of metadata.
+    So yes, let's use them.
+Professionally and personally.

   * **xattrs, EAs, XAs, resource forks, named resources: Eh?
 What now?**

     Yes and all of that.
 I'll try to stick to "xattrs" and "XAs" for when I